hoshea05/Course-Timetable/README.md

 1. Visit `/timetable` → Course list appears
 2. Click Add → appears in `/my-schedule`
 3. Remove → disappears from my schedule

-## Academic Integrity
-I certify that this submission represents my own independent work.
-I have not used AI tools, code generators, validators, or external assistance.
-I understand this activity is designed to demonstrate my understanding of front-end and back-end development using HTML, CSS, JS, and Node.js (core modules).
-I have neither provided nor received unauthorized help.

-Signed:
-Hoshea Li B01015944